New England, eastern Canada hunker down as Hurricane Lee's high winds, rains, waves approach

-PORTLAND, Maine — (AP) — New England harbors and fishing villages were being emptied of boats — and some were becoming ghost towns — as commercial fishermen and recreational boaters scrambled Friday to make final preparations for the arrival of Hurricane Lee, a storm threatening to bring tropical-storm-force winds across a swath hundreds of miles wide.
+BAR HARBOR, Maine — (AP) — New England harbors and fishing villages were being emptied of boats — and some were becoming ghost towns — as commercial fishermen and recreational boaters scrambled Friday to make final preparations for the arrival of Hurricane Lee, a storm threatening to bring tropical-storm-force winds across a swath of land and sea hundreds of miles (kilometers) wide.

 Hundreds of out-of-state utility workers poured into Maine amid fears of widespread power outages because of a combination of heavy winds and rain-saturated soil in the nation's most heavily wooded state.

-A tropical storm warning was in place from Maine to Massachusetts, but forecasters removed a hurricane watch for eastern Maine, as the storm with 20-foot (6-meter) ocean swells approached.
+Lee remained a hurricane with 80 mph (128 kph) winds at 2 p.m.
+EDT Friday as it headed to New England and eastern Canada with 20-foot (6-meter) ocean swells, strong winds and rain.
 Forecasters said there would be winds topping 40 mph (64 kph) across an area spanning more than 400 miles (643 kilometers) ahead of landfall Saturday afternoon.

-On Friday, there was little else to be done but wait and worry, and make final preparations as Lee, by late morning, was spinning about 395 miles (635 kilometer) southeast of Nantucket, Massachusetts, and moving away from Bermuda, with maximum sustained winds of 80 mph (130 kph), according to the National Hurricane Center.
+On Friday, there was little else to be done but wait and worry, and make final preparations as Lee, by midafternoon, was spinning about 395 miles (635 kilometers) southeast of Nantucket, Massachusetts, and moving away from Bermuda.

 On Long Island, Maine, off of Portland, commercial lobster fisherman Steve Train had just finished hauling 200 traps out of the water.
 Train, who is also a firefighter, was going to wait out the storm on the island in Casco Bay.